 Kate was in another Dolce and Gabbana lace dress for this evening’s Festival of Remembrance at Royal Albert Hall.

-And the box this evening.
+The royal box this evening.

-HM is patron of the Legion, and has only missed two Festival performances since its inception.
+HM is patron of the Legion and has only missed two Festival performances since its inception.